 Optional Activity—Community Service.
 For students who are interested, community service opportunities can be arranged by CELE and the resident director.

-The Argentina program is especially appropriate for students in American Studies, History, Latin American Studies, Media and Society, Spanish and Hispanic Studies, and English.
+The Argentina program is especially appropriate for students in Anthropology, Sociology, Latin American Studies, Environmental Studies, Entrepreneurial Studies, Spanish and Hispanic Studies, and those interested in Food Studies.

 Each student will live with an Argentine host family—the best way to ensure a comprehensive language and cultural immersion experience.
 Homestays are coordinated by the staff of CELE, which has nearly twenty years’ experience matching host families and students.
 Breakfast and dinner are provided by the host families.